-Towing mirrors make sure you dont break the law
+Towing mirrors ensure you dont break the law

 Fitting your mirrors is probably best carried out as a 2 man job to ensure that you have fully removed the blind spot on both sides of the van.
 It is generally reckoned that you should be able to see (on both sides): caravan wheel arch, grab-handle and the road alongside the van.
 If you can then they should be adjusted correctly.